 17th Annual Esto Perpetua Awards

-2016 Call for Nominations for the Esto Perpetua Award.
+2016 Call for Nominations for the Esto Perpetua Award is now closed.

 The Esto Perpetua Award takes its name from the state’s motto, “let it be perpetual” and for the past sixteen years, the Idaho State Historical Society has recognized people and organizations who have preserved and promoted Idaho’s history through professional accomplishments, public service or volunteerism, and philanthropy.